-Using the healing powers of nature, of meaningful work, of our therapeutic community, and of clinical engagement, Hopewell's program transforms the whole person: mind, body and spirit.
+Using the healing powers of clinical engagement, of our therapeutic community, of nature, and of meaningful work, Hopewell's program transforms the whole person: mind, body, and spirit.

 At Hopewell, we empower individuals to function at their highest level of effectiveness, leading to a more satisfying, self-reliant, and independent life, both during and after their stay.